aravind-sadharani/chandraveena/src/blog/r28-hamir-kalyan/index.md

 I am accompanied on Pakhawaj by **Shri Dhaval Mistry** for the Pallavi session.

 Shri Dhaval Mistry is a young and accomplished Pakhawaj player coming from a family of musical instrument makers.
-Dhaval Mistry has been learning and continues to be under the guidance of the master Pakhwaj player **Shri Manik Munde**.
+He had his early training in Pakhawaj from Shri Jagannath Jagtap, a well known Pakhawaj player in Gujarat.
+Later, he learnt from Shri Govind Ram Banarasi, who is AIR artist & son of late Shri Pt.Mannu Mrudanga Charya (Banaras).
+Since last many years, Dhaval Mistry has been learning and continues to be under the guidance of the master Pakhwaj player **Shri Manik Munde**.

 Enjoy the music!